Spotify settles lawsuits, adds board members as it gets ready to go public

 Spotify made a few moves this week that could put them in a better position to join the stock market.

 On Thursday, it was revealed that the company added four people to its board of directors.
-The music streaming startup has brought on former Disney COO Tom Staggs; Padmasree Warrior, a Cisco vet who runs an electric car business; Shishir Mehrotra, YouTube’s former head of product and Cristina Stenbeck, a Swedish investor.
+The music streaming startup has brought on former Disney COO Tom Staggs; Padmasree Warrior, a Cisco vet who runs an electric car business; Shishir Mehrotra, YouTube’s former head of product; and Cristina Stenbeck, a Swedish investor.

 On Friday, the company settled a class action lawsuit with a group of songwriters who were alleging copyright infringement.
 The proposed agreement will cost Spotify $43.4 million.